• What I Believe

 Experience Matters

-For the past 25 years Marybeth has been involved in the Falls Church community.
+For more than 25 years Marybeth has been involved in the Falls Church community.
 She has been employed by Falls Church City Public Schools since 2005, and was elected to City Council in 2013.

 Marybeth ran for City Council because she wanted to ensure that the people who are "doing" things in Falls Church by volunteering and participating, are represented in the decision-making for the City.